How Did I Come To Do What I Do

 Over the next 18 years, I trained All Stars in all 50 states and Northern Ireland.
 During this time, technology evolved and I also began conducting live, online training right from my home office in Lincoln, Nebraska.
-It was awesome to do what I love to do and NOT have to deal with airports, rental cars and hotels to do it!

 In 2015, Dr. Hansen decided to semi-retire and with it came a gift and a challenge for me.
 The gift?
 The All Stars training license.
-YAY!
+WOW!
 The challenge?
 To start my own training company.
 YIKES!
 I never dreamed of being my own boss or running my own business!

 But, here I am today – President of KNS Learning Solutions – my own training business!

 I love the name of my company, but I love the tag line even more…“Passion-Driven Training, Coaching & Consulting.”
 The tag line focuses on a word that is consistently mentioned by my trainees on their evaluations: